 pipeline will be available for other natural gas liquids and

-said, adding its capacity could be scaled up.
+in a statement, adding its capacity could be scaled up.

 Lone Star NGL LCC is a joint venture between Energy Transfer